-Formed in 2011, the Manta Trust is a UK and US-registered charity that co-ordinates global mobulid research and conservation efforts.
+Formed in 2011, The Manta Trust is a UK and US-registered charity that co-ordinates global mobulid research and conservation efforts.
 The team is comprised of a diverse group of researchers, scientists, conservationists, educators and media experts; working together to share and promote knowledge and expertise.
-The shared mission of this team is to conserve mobulid rays, their relatives, and their habitats, through a combination of research, education and collaboration.
+The shared mission of the Manta Trust team is to conserve mobulid rays, their relatives, and their habitats, through a combination of research, education and collaboration.

 The goal is a sustainable future for the oceans, where manta rays and their relatives thrive in healthy, diverse marine ecosystems.
-The Manta Trust takes a unique, multifaceted approach to mobulid conservation, which sets us apart from others in the field.
-Our approach revolves around three fundamental pillars: Research, Education and Collaboration.
+The Manta Trust takes a unique, multifaceted approach to mobulid conservation, which sets them apart from others in the field.
+Their approach revolves around three fundamental pillars: Research, Education and Collaboration.